aws-samples/serverless-patterns/terraform-lambda-bedrock-integration/README.md

 ## Deployment and Testing Instructions

 The deployment will require you to provide the AWS VPC id along with the Subnet id(s) where you want this pattern to be deployed.
+It is expected that the subnets provided have internet access via NAT Gateway (incase of private subnets) or otherwise.
+Additionally, You can use AWS PrivateLink to create a private connection between your VPC and Amazon Bedrock.
+You can access Amazon Bedrock as if it were in your VPC, without the use of an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+You establish this private connection by creating an interface endpoint, powered by AWS PrivateLink.
+For more information, see [ Access AWS services through AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/privatelink-access-aws-services.html) in the AWS PrivateLink Guide.

-Optionally, you can also specify foundation model name, env and organization (tagging purposes), timeout and memory_size (AWS Lmabda function compute purposes) and lastly logging_level to specify the logging level for your function.
+Optionally, you can also specify foundation model name, env and organization (tagging purposes), timeout and memory_size (AWS Lambda function compute purposes) and lastly logging_level to specify the logging level for your function.
 These values default to entires in the variable.tf file if not provided at deployment.

 ```shell
 # terraform init